Instructors

 Alan is also active in BJJ and grappling, having competed in multiple Ohio-based NAGA events from 2005-2007, and studied BJJ under Pedro Sauer’s jiu-jitsu association.
 Alan is originally from Croatia and is fluent in English, Croatian and Russian.

-Kevin Dunsky is based in the Charlotte, North Carolina area.
-Kevin started his Bujinkan training in 1995, and has trained at the Dayton Bujinkan Dojo since 1998.
+• Kevin Dunsky (Bujinkan Shihan) is based in the Charlotte, North Carolina area.
+Kevin started his Bujinkan training in 1995 (at KRMA), and has trained at the Dayton Bujinkan Dojo since 1998.
+In 2005, Kevin earned his shodan at the Dayton Bujinkan Dojo.
 He returns often for seminars and events.
 Kevin primarily studied under Jeff Ochester, Kurt Rittenhouse, Dan Klug, and Sean Askew in the Unites States.
-Since the early 2010’s, Kevin has visited Japan to train with senior Japanese Bujinkan instructors, including classes taught by Hatsumi Soke (retired), Nagato Daishihan, Noguchi Daishihan, and Someya Daishihan.
+Since the early 2010’s, Kevin has visited Japan to train with senior Japanese Bujinkan instructors, including classes taught by Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, and Someya Daishihan.
 Kevin’s Bujinkan background includes:

 • Passed the Godan test at the Bujinkan Hombu